SmartDyspnea/smartdyspnea-docs/webhook/README.md

 Our system will `post` a request whenever a new test is processed.

-The payload included in the webhook contains the test information along with the patient identification:
+The payload included in the webhook contains the test information along with the patient identification and an one-time secure url to download a __pdf report__:

 ```json
 {